zomle/homm3hdsprite/README.md

 The Stream Avatars(SA) avatars have 5 mandatory actions (idle, run, sit, stand, jump), and some optional, out of which we are interested in one (attack).
 The tool automatically assigns the HOMM3 animations to the SA actions, and allows each actions to be previewed.

 Even though the animations might look fine on their own, they might be misaligned compared to each other.
-It's possible to adjust each frame at the same time, so when you toggle through idle/run/sit/etc. they look aligned.
+It's possible to adjust the whole animation (all frames) at the same time, so when you toggle through idle/run/sit/etc. the animations look aligned.

 ![SA animations](https://github.com/zomle/homm3hdsprite/raw/master/Resources/scr06_saanimations1.png)